CristobalNavarroSchanentgen/olympian-2/CONSTRUCTION.md

 ## 🎉 Current Status Summary

 The project is **95% complete** with a fully functional AI-native architecture.
-The backend is production-ready, and the frontend successfully uses service-based component integration.
-Only event system integration remains to achieve 100% architectural compliance.
+The backend is production-ready, and the frontend has complete event system infrastructure.
+Only UI component migration to event subscriptions remains to achieve 100% architectural compliance.

 The core principle is achieved: *any component can be understood by reading only its service contract plus at most 2 adapter files.*